buildspace/buildspace-projects/GPT3_Writer/en/Section_1/Lesson_1_Write_your_first_prompt.md

 ### Temperature

 There are a bunch of crazy options on the right.
 These are “hyperparameters”.
-The main one is “Temperature.
+The main one is “Temperature”.

 Temperature is basically how risky you want the model to be.
 A higher temperature means the model will be a bit more unhinged and make more mistakes.
 A lower temperature means the model will take less risks and just give the more standard “right answer”.